Line 5 Eglinton: Timeline

 In January 2013, Infrastructure Ontario issued a request for qualifications to shortlist companies to construct the line.
 A request for proposal was expected in mid-2013.

 On February 22, 2013, TBMs Dennis and Lea arrived in Keelesdale Park.

 In June 2013, the TBMs Dennis and Lea began tunnelling on the line.
 Traffic on Eglinton Avenue near Keele Street was reduced to one lane in each direction.

-On November 12, 2013, Metrolinx awarded a contract to a joint venture between Aecon Group and ACS Dragados Canada to construct the eastern portion of the line between Yonge Street and Laird Drive.
+On November 12, 2013, Metrolinx awarded a contract to a joint venture between Aecon Group and ACS Dragados Canada to construct the tunnel for the eastern portion of the line between Yonge Street and Laird Drive.